lorenzwalthert/simplificar/README.md

 <img src="man/figures/README-iris_pull-1.png" width="80%" />

 You can patch different visualizations into one.
+All but the first argument passed to `merge_vis` go into `gridExra::girid.arrange()`.

 ``` r
 plots %>%